tddbin/katas/docs/adr/003-kataification.md

       const expectedType = 'object';
       assert.equal(typeof Reflect, expectedType);
 ```
 The above test passes.
-Kataify means uncomment the first line and remove the following line, so
+Katafy means uncomment the first line and remove the following line, so
 that the code looks like this afterwards:
 ```
       const expectedType = 'not a function!';